maspieljr/SmartWand/README.md

 # SmartWand
 This project is to use Python to control Smartthings with the Kano coding wand.

-Uses code and insigh from these two repos.
-Big thanks to GammaGames and rllynch.
+Uses code and insight from these two repos.
+Big thanks to GammaGames and rllynch!

 https://github.com/rllynch/smartthings_cli